mazzalab/fastqwiper/README.md

 that the `fix_wipe_pairs_reads.smk` pipeline performs the following actions:
 - execute `gzrt` on corrupted fastq.gz files (i.e., that cannot be unzipped because of errors) and recover readable reads;
 - execute `fastqwiper` on recovered reads to make them compliant with the FASTQ format (source: [Wipipedia](https://en.wikipedia.org/wiki/FASTQ_format))
-- execute `trimmomatic` on wiped reads to remove residual unpaired reads
+- execute `BBmap (repair.sh)` on wiped reads to remove residual unpaired reads and sort fastq files

 #### Single-end files
 Using `fix_wipe_pairs_reads.smk` requires you to make the same edits as above.
 This pipeline will not execute `trimmomatic`.